Injured in a Winter Weather Auto Accident?

-Winter can make the roads in Chicago dangerous and can be a factor in thousands of car accidents every year.
+Winter can make the roads in Chicago dangerous.
+Weather is a factor in thousands of car accidents every year.
 Whether there is a fresh dusting of snow, a thick coating of ice, or even just the slushy snow remains from the last storm, the winter weather conditions can have a significant effect on the roads and on every driver's ability to travel.

 When inclement weather strikes, the best advice is always to stay off the roads whenever possible.
 If you are at home and do not need to leave, consider staying where you are until conditions improve.
-But in some cases, it may not be possible to avoid the weather entirely and you may need to travel.
+But in some cases, it may not be possible to avoid the weather entirely.
+Whether for work or a family event, you may need to travel.
 If you find yourself in that position, consider the following safety tips before you leave:

 Safety Tips Before You Leave Home

 Make sure your vehicle is in proper working order